PMPetra/vSMTP/examples/config/README.md

 All the possible errors are detected at startup making the server never failing if the configuration is successfully loaded.

 All the field are optional, and defaulted if missing.

 See the [minimal] config.
+And use `vsmtp config-show` to see the default values.

 * [simple](./simple.toml)
 * [tls](./tls.toml)